 Improve Patients' Experiences With Primary and Specialty Care

-Several resources are available to support health plans in this effort.
+Several resources are available to support healthcare organizations in this effort to improve patient experience:

 The CAHPS Ambulatory Care Improvement Guide